 To report an honor code violation: Complete an incident report.
 Note: When completing the incident report, please select Professional Student for the Student Status (see the following image).

 If an honor code violation is reported, the violation will be reviewed using the processes in place for the specific graduate program.
 If the violation is proven, faculty have the authority to determine the academic sanction if the violation occurred in a specific course.
 The program administrator(s) determines the programmatic sanction.

 Violation review process

-Once a violation has been reported, the Assistant Dean, Program and Student Experience, Graduate Management Programs will email the student named on the violation report.
+Once a violation has been reported, the Assistant Dean, Program and Student Experience, Graduate and Professional Programs will email the student named on the violation report.
 The email will contain a copy of the incident report details, the nature of the sanction imposed by the instructor, and the appeal process and deadline.

 A meeting will take place between the student, applicable Site Director, and the Assistant Dean to discuss the issue and determine the next steps.

 For all first offenses, an academic integrity seminar will be required; details on how to complete the assignment and the deadline will be provided.
 Additionally, if there are future violations of the Honor Code or the Code of Student Life, the Tippie College of Business will take additional disciplinary action including the possibility of permanent expulsion from the College.
 All non-academic violations are referred directly to the Office of Student Accountability.

 The following is a non-exhaustive list of punishable offenses under the Honor Code.